My Career Advancement Account Frequently Asked Questions for Schools

 When spouses electronically sign the My Career Advancement Account Spouse Terms and Conditions Agreement, they give permission to the Department of Defense and My Career Advancement Account and their school to share information such as grades.
 Additionally, page 2 of the financial assistance document summarizes their agreement to key points in the My Career Advancement Account Spouse Terms and Conditions Agreement.

-What is the connection between grades and My Career Advancement Account Scholarship program financial assistance?
+36. What is the connection between grades and the My Career Advancement Account Scholarship program financial assistance?

 - If grades are not submitted within 60 days of course end dates.
-It is the school’s responsibility to post grades in the AI Portal within this time frame or no further financial assistance will be provided to the spouse until grades are received.
+It is the school’s responsibility to post grades in the AI Portal within this period or no further financial assistance will be provided to the spouse until grades are received.

 - If a spouse receives a grade of F, W with an associated cost, U, N or O. The Department of Defense allows spouses to request grade waivers, including a Forgiveness Waiver and a Hardship Waiver.
 Both waivers must be requested by the spouse through the My Career Advancement Account Spouse Portal.
 Schools are usually not involved in the grade waiver process.